glowredman/MAtmos/README.md

 ## Contributing

 The project uses Git submodules.
-Run `git submodule init` followed by `git submodule update` after checking out to fetch them.
+Run `git submodule update --init` after checking out to fetch them.

 The project can be built using Gradle.
+It uses an ancient buildscript so it has to be built using Java 8.
+For example: `JAVA_HOME=/path/to/java8-jdk ./gradlew build`

 The project uses a multi-project structure.
 The subproject for each game version can be found in `projects/<version>` folder.
 Some subprojects can be built with different targets, add `-Ptarget=foo` to your gradle command to target the `foo` target.